larrycorsini/auto-annotated-portfolio/content/pages/index.md

     colors: colors-f
     backgroundSize: full
     title: >-
-      Hey, I’m Larry Corsini.I’m a Network Administrator with a passion for cybersecurity, homelabs, and building resilient infrastructure.
+      Hey, I’m Larry Corsini.
+I’m a Network Administrator with a passion for cybersecurity, homelabs, and building resilient infrastructure.
 My background includes network design, system administration, and web development, and I’m always exploring new ways to optimize and secure